Author

 Books

-Leryn has the rare ability to see emotional bonds as threads of light.
-But she cannot see any connecting her to others, leaving her yearning for friendship and love.
-Serving her country within her family of spies kept her constantly on the move, a lonely life for a wolf that thrives on connection.
-Then her family’s greatest secret shatters everything she believed about her future — she was not groomed to follow in their footsteps, but to become the next queen of the wolf Packs.She cannot refuse: war is brewing within the Prides, Dens, and Clans on their borders and the current wolf queen lacks the strength to defend their people — without Leryn’s dominance to unite wolf warriors, their nation will fall.To take the throne, she must find a mate, and she only has seven weeks before blood bonds must be made at the Choosing ceremony.
-Despite the disadvantage it would give her, she reveals only a portion of her power, determined to find a true bond rather than a purely political mating.
-Within the palace's training center, she meets the queen’s nephew, Slate — the only person she has ever met that her gifts cannot read.
-His opacity unsettles her, but the quiet integrity of his actions draws her ever closer.Just as their fragile trust kindles into something more, a devious coup unfolds, sparking a multinational war.
-On the battle’s front, Leryn must make a terrible choice: to protect every bond she holds dear, or to risk them all in a gambit that may doom her people — or save all four races now plummeting toward ruin.
+Leryn has a rare ability to see emotional bonds as threads of light.
+Yet she cannot see her own bonds to others, and she yearns for friendship and love.
+Serving her country within her family of spies is a lonely burden for a wolf shifter who thrives on connection.
+Then her family’s greatest secret surfaces — she wasn’t being groomed to follow in their footsteps, but to become the next queen of the wolf Packs.War has been brewing within the Prides, Dens, and Clans on their borders, and Leryn learns the current queen has never possessed the power to defend their people.
+Without Leryn’s long-hidden dominance to unite wolf warriors, their nation will fall.She will never allow that.
+To take the throne, she must secure a mate.
+Though she only has seven weeks before blood bonds must be made at the Choosing ceremony, she's determined to find more than a purely political mating.Within the palace's training center, she meets Slate, the only person her gifts cannot read.
+His opacity unsettles her, but his quiet integrity draws her ever closer.
+Just as their fragile trust kindles into something more, a long-planned coup unfolds, sparking a multinational war.On the front lines, Leryn's gifts reveal a single chance of averting war — but to seize it, she must risk every bond she has fought to build.
+Her gambit will doom her people or save all four races plummeting toward ruin.

 Upcoming: